 The telephone company may make changes in its facilities, equipment, operations or procedures that could affect the operation of the equipment.
-If this happens, the telephone company will provide advance notice in order for you to make the necessary modifications so that you may maintain uninterrupted service.
+If this happens, the telephone company will provide advance notice in order for you to make necessary modifications to maintain uninterrupted service.